unChaz/sci-fi-5e/srd/classes/scout.md

 Beginning at 5th level, you can attack twice, instead of once, whenever you take the Attack action on your turn.

-#### Land’s Stride
+#### Spacer Agility

-Starting at 8th level, moving through nontek difficult terrain costs you no extra movement.
-You can also pass through nontek plants without being slowed by them and without taking damage from them if they have thorns, spines, or a similar hazard.
+Starting at 8th level, you take no movement penalty for moving in null gravity.

-In addition, you have advantage on saving throws against plants that are created or manipulated to impede movement, such those created by the *entangle* tek skill.
+In addition, you have advantage on saving throws against objects that are created or manipulated to impede movement.

-#### Hide in Plain Sight

-Starting at 10th level, you can spend 1 minute creating camouflage for yourself.
-You must have access to fresh mud, dirt, plants, soot, and other naturally occurring materials with which to create your camouflage.

-Once you are camouflaged in this way, you can try to hide by pressing yourself up against a solid surface, such as a tree or wall, that is at least as tall and wide as you are.
-You gain a +10 bonus to Dexterity (Stealth) checks as long as you remain there without moving or taking actions.
-Once you move or take an action or a reaction, you must camouflage yourself again to gain this benefit.
+#### Improved Scout Drone

+Starting at 10th level, your scouting drone lasts 1 hour, and can be repaired over a short rest, and is cloaked, requiring a DC 15 Perception check to be seen.

 #### Vanish